 Anywho some shitty diapers get wiped on people and stabbing occurs and like every M. Night Shyamalan film, all the idiosyncracies get wrapped up in the most ham fisted way.
 The insecure girl is able to brush her hair in front of a mirror, there’s lots of crying and vagina holding, and then the movie ends with a white kid rapping, so I mean if you go see this flick just show up twenty minutes late because you couldn’t find your keys that you left at the circle jerk, and then leave five minutes early because you’re late for your table at Red Robin and you’re pretty well golden.

 I liked this film overall.
-The scary Alzheimer’s patients was neat. the whole twist and shitty dialogue and spoon feeding plot connectors to the audience thing was a bit much but really for PG-13, it wasn’t bad.
+The scary Alzheimer’s patients was neat, but somewhat problematic. the whole twist and shitty dialogue and spoon feeding plot connectors to the audience thing was a bit much but really for PG-13, it wasn’t bad.

 Though I much rather prefer my old people to look like this: